Exosavvy-1/Exosavvy-1.github.io/README.md

 🎯 Purpose

-This platform was built to streamline how photography companies deliver finished work.
+This platform was built to streamline how TQ Pictures delivers finished work.
 Instead of sending images through email, USB, or cloud file links, clients receive:

 ✔ A personalized login